Why Should I Hire a Professional Kitchen Cleaner When I Can Have My Staff Do It?

 The required frequency of exhaust system and hood cleaning depends on the results of your required periodic inspections.
 For most restaurants, a professional exhaust system cleaning is recommended about once every three months.

-You can opt to hire a professional service to clean just the exhaust system, or you can go ahead and opt for a complete deep cleaning.
+You can opt to hire a professional service to clean just the exhaust system, or you can go ahead and opt for a complete kitchen deep cleaning.
 The deep cleanings help keep your kitchen sanitary, and they're always a good idea to make sure you're prepared for random health inspections.

 Methods and Costs of Exhaust System Cleaning